Web Site Usability Keeps Customers Returning

 No Surprises Please

 Links should always be accurate and self-explanatory.
 Use correct link text.
 If a link leads to a PDF or Word Document use an icon to make this obvious.
-Also use the off-site icon if a link goes to another site.
 There should not be any pop up windows or background music.
 If the user must wait while the computer performs a process, inform the user, don’t just appear to be “stuck”.
 Visitors should never be surprised what page they have arrived at; the expected should always happen.

 Links should be in underlined or otherwise obvious that they are links.
 Likewise visited links should be clearly indicated.
 Visitors should know what page they are on.
 Make sure all anchor text is the same size to prevent uncomfortable page shifting when a link is moused over.
 Links should be obvious they are links.
 Do not underline words that are not links.